emmercm/www/src/blog/undoing-a-git-commit.md

 ## Alternative 2: using `git revert`

-Similarly to making a new commit by hand, `git revert` adds a new commit that undoes all changes from a certain commit:
+Similarly to making a new commit by hand, [`git revert`](https://git-scm.com/docs/git-revert) adds a new commit that undoes all changes from a certain commit, such as removing the file named `bad` added in the "bad" commit:

 ```shell
 $ git revert 4614585